Sammy Gravano: Aligning with Gotti

-In the aftermath of the Fiala murder, Gravano continued to focus on his construction business, branching out into the lucrative concrete paving industry.
+In the aftermath of the Fiala murder, Gravano continued to focus on his construction business by branching out into the lucrative drywall industry.
 New York City's cement industry was controlled by four of the Five Families, which made millions of dollars by manipulating bids and steering contracts.
 Gravano said in 1998, "I literally controlled Manhattan, literally.
 You want concrete poured in Manhattan?
 That was me.
 Tishman, Donald Trump, all these guys—they couldn't build a building without me."

 Gravano eventually became embroiled in a dispute with business partner Louie DiBono, a member of another Gambino crew.
+Gravano and his brother-in-law Eddie had a meeting with DiBono (along with an attorney and an accountant DiBono brought), at which DiBono said only $50,000 was due.
+Gravano excused the attorney and accountant and, once alone with DiBono, punched him around the room because of the scam.

-A sit-down with Castellano was held, at which an irate Gravano accused DiBono of withholding $200,000 in payments for subcontracts and threatened to kill DiBono.
-Gambino underboss Neil Dellacroce intervened on Gravano's behalf and Castellano told the two men to end their business partnership, though Gravano's standing with the boss slipped as a result of the incident.
-Dellacroce, however, was rising star John Gotti's mentor, and when word got back to him that Dellacroce had supported Gravano, Gotti was impressed.
+Hitting another made man is a death penalty in Cosa Nostra.
+DiBono told his captain, Pasquale "Patsy" Conte, who then told Castellano, and a sit-down was called.
+Toddo spoke on Gravano; Gambino underboss Aniello "Neil" Dellacroce intervened on Gravano's behalf.
+Castellano told DiBono to pay Gravano $200,000 and the two men end their business partnership.
+Gravano's standing with his boss slipped as a result of the incident.
+Dellacroce, however, was the mentor to rising star John Gotti, and when word got back to him that Dellacroce had supported Gravano, Gotti and other Gambino members were impressed.